jonasnapoles/jonasnapoles/README.md

 👨‍💻 I am a software developer with an Advanced Certificate in Software Development at Citeforma Further Education.

-🎓 I am currently studying for a Bachelor´s Degree in Information Systems at Estacio de Sa University (UNESA).
+🎓 I am studying for a Bachelor´s Degree in Information Systems at Estacio de Sa University (UNESA).

 📃 My background is in Web design, Front-end, and Back-end development.

-🌱 I am currently developing my skills in AWS, Python, Laravel Ecosystem.
+🌱 I am developing my AWS, Python, and Laravel Ecosystem skills.

 🔭 I am currently working on my portfolio [WordPress version](https://www.jonasnapoles.com/) and [Laravel version](https://my-laravel.jonasnapoles.com/).